Free life insurance quotes in minutes

 You only pay for it as long as you need it, and can easily cancel the policy if your financial obligations change.
 For example, if you paid off a debt or your children grew up and no longer depend financially on you.

-However, term life can also be more difficult to qualify for if you have a disability, especially if your disability is related to a health condition that may affect your life expectancy.
-Because term in particular is often purchased for income replacement, insurers will also want to confirm that you have enough income to pay for the policy and to justify the desired coverage.
+However, term life can also be more difficult to qualify for if you have a disability, especially if it’s related to a health condition that may affect your life expectancy.
+Because term life in particular is often purchased for income replacement, insurers will also want to confirm that you have enough income to pay for the policy and to justify the desired coverage.

 Whole life insurance